see-shore/to-get/README.md

 Client base URL: http://localhost:3000/
 ```

 - To run the server, remove the `server` and `security` sections of the `application.yml` file.
+You will also need to temporarily delete or comment out the `/config/PortConfig.java` configuration file.
 Then use the IDE (IntelliJ recommended) to build the project and run it.
 - To run the client, go to the root of the `client` directory and `npm start`.

 ## building the app